glennkaufman/Vendetta/README.md

 # Vendetta Toolhead Assembly Guide

-Welcome to the official assembly guide for the **Vendetta Toolhead**—designed to deliver precision, durability, and undeniable style to your 3D printer setup.
+Welcome to the official assembly guide for the **Vendetta Toolhead**—designed to deliver fully functional ability to use your V400 with Box Turtle!
+Fully fuctional toolhead cutting, filament sensors, lighting, Canbus or USB, CPAP or stock cooling.

 ---

 ## 🔧 Tools & Materials Required

+* Original V400 effector for base parts
 * Allen wrenches (1.5mm to 4mm)
 * M3 screws (various lengths)
 * Heat inserts
 * Soldering iron (for inserts)
-* Threadlocker (blue)
+* BOM Hardware
 * Your full set of Vendetta STLs

 ---